LaurenceScotford/udacity-fewd-project3/README.md

 - Allow the player to select from the different character sprites supplied.
 Perhaps some of these could have special abilities, e.g. the cat character has extra lives but doesn't get collectibles.
 - Add more levels, above the initial 10 I've created.
 - Add instructions (or an attract mode) and win/lose screens.
+- Create a transpiled version that plays nicely with Microsoft browsers